 There are two methods available for backing up and restoring data:

-Every project with a Snowflake backend has the ability to create an exact replica of a table at any point in time up to the limit set for the project.
-To create a replica, use the calendar to select the time from which to replicate your table, select which bucket to use for the newly created table, and give it a name.
+Every project with a Snowflake backend can create an exact replica of a table at any point in time up to the limit set for the project.
+To create a replica, first, use the calendar to select a time point.
+The table will be replicated as it was at that time point.
+Then, select the bucket to use for the newly created table, and give it a name.

-If you want to physically copy a table, use the Create snapshot feature.
-A copy of the table contents at the time of creating the snapshot will be made.
-It can be used immediately to make a physical copy of the table, or later, to revert the table into its previous state.
+To physically copy a table, utilize the Create Snapshot feature.
+This feature creates a copy of the table contents at the time the snapshot is created, which can be used immediately to produce a physical copy of the table or later, to revert the table to its previous state.

-Table snapshots are useful when experimenting with extractors or transformations, or when refactoring your project: you can create a copy of your output table, experiment a little, and then compare the new output table with the original one to make sure your output remained the same.
+Table snapshots are useful when experimenting with extractors and transformations, or when refactoring your project.
+You can create a copy of your output table, conduct experiments, and then compare the new output table with the original to ensure your output remains consistent.
 They can also be used as a workaround to renaming tables because this feature is not available yet.